tambegaurav/coursera-clone/README.md

 - User can browse through courses by category
 - User can search by keywords or name of Course
 - User can view Course details without signing in.
-- User login Feature
+- User Sign in Feature
 - User Sign up Feature
 - User can Enroll into any Course and start learning.
 - Razorpay Payment Feature while Enrolling (Test Mode)
 - Course Material Learning Page
+- User can save bookmarks/snapshots of any enrolled Course Video
+- User can write/save notes of any enrolled Course Video
 - Update Profile data

 Admin Side:

 - View all Courses on Platform
 - Add New Course
-- Add Course Content
+- Add Course Content (Videos & Author Content)
 - View Enrolled students in particular course

 ## Installation